There are just so many great places to backpack in Europe that it can be a challenge to narrow down your bucket list.

 Portugal has been trendy for a few years now, and all it takes is one look at the many beautiful beaches along the Algarve to understand why so many backpackers love to explore Portugal’s coast.

 The country is also one of the most affordable places to backpack in Western Europe.
-Food, accommodation, and drinks are all pretty cheap, so shoestring backpackers can expect to get by for less than 50 euros a day.
+Portugal is home to some of the cheapest places to stay in Western Europe.
+Plus food and drinks are pretty cheap, so shoestring backpackers can expect to get by for less than 50 euros a day.

 10. Ios, Greece